 Kathleen picked us up along the side of the main road and drove all of us back to Andrew’s car where the boys said their goodbyes and headed home.
 They tried their best and they should be proud of that.
 I’m a big believer that the only failure is not trying.

 With Nick and Andy now gone, Kathleen and I quickly made our way back to the next parking lot to meet up with Jonathan.
 The lot was filled with deep, slushy snow, so we ended up having to park on the road.
 It had just gotten dark when Jonathan finally showed up.
 He changed his socks, put on some long underwear, grabbed a snack and headed back out into the woods.
-To me, he seemed to be showing signs of getting tired.
+To me, he seemed to be showing signs of exhaustion.
 At that point, Jonathan had been hiking for about 11 straight hours.

 “Good news everyone.
 Jonathan is already 2/3 the way through his 100km hike and it’s only been 13.5 hours so far.
 Truly amazing.
 That’s the good news.
 The bad news is they’re calling for 15 cm of snow overnight with white-outs resulting in zero visibility at times.
 And he’s obviously tired.
 And alone.
 So everyone, listen up… if you’re reading this – if anyone out there is still following along… Jonathan needs your positive energy now more than ever.
 What he’s doing is nothing short of incredible.
 The reason he’s doing all of this is to help people.
 So let’s help him by letting him know how much we appreciate what he’s doing.
 Thank you.”